snotskie/ttrpg/site/src/index.md

 ### Wounds

 You do not have "hit points" in this game.
 Instead, wounds shape the narrative arcs of the game; the worse the wound, the greater and longer lasting the impact.

+- **Minor Wound:** A superficial wound that will heal on its own.
+The Attacker gains a temporary advantage over the Defender, possibly with complications.
+- **Medium Wound:** A true wound that will need to be treated to prevent lasting impact.
+The Attacker gains an advantage over the Defender that lasts at least until the end of the scene.
+- **Major Wound:** A lethal wound, which can only be treated immediately and with the help of a miracle.
+The effects will ripple throughout the arc of the session or campaign.
+The Attacker eliminates the Defender, and likely gains a temporary advantage over the Defender's allies, possibly with complications.

+!!! details "DM Note: Describing Wounds"
+    When describing the results of wounds dealt to or by the player characters, don't only rely on status conditions or descriptions of injuries.

+    Include variety over the course of the campaign: What does the Attacker *want*?
+The character's motivations should drive the narrative, not just the game mechanics.

+    You can treat minor and medium wounds as ways the Attacker can get at what they want from the Defender in the scene, which is not always to just inflict injury on others.
+And you can treat major wounds as representing going too far using violent means to get what they want.

 ### Chases